HewlettPackard/ilo-chef/examples/README.md

   $ chef-client -z -o my_ilo::default
   ```

   a.
 You'll see an error saying it can't find the correct cookbook.
-This is because we haven't told Chef where to find our cookbooks, and we haven't downloaded the ilo cookbook.
+This is because we haven't told Chef where to find our cookbooks, and we haven't downloaded our cookbook dependencies (ilo and compat_resource).
 Fix this by creating a knife.rb file at `chef-repo/.chef/knife.rb` and adding:

     ```ruby
     # See http://docs.getchef.com/config_rb_knife.html for more information on knife configuration options